 She graduated with a Bachelor of Arts (Honours) in Communication at the University of Ontario Institute of Technology in June 2012.
 Just shortly after she completed university, she landed her dream job of working for a non-profit organization and gained the opportunity to travel to places such as Kenya and Ecuador.
-Speaking to Urban Times, Sara shares her amazing travel experiences and the story behind the strength that it took her to leave behind what she thought was the ideal job.
+Speaking to Urban Times, Sara shares her amazing travel experiences and the story behind the strength it took her to leave behind what she thought was the dream.

 “It was a remarkable experience.
-I really fell in love with travelling, the people of Kenya and Ecuador, the high school students I helped, the cultures, and the food,” shared Sara.
+I really fell in love with travelling, the people of Kenya and Ecuador, the high school students I helped, the cultures, and the food,” shares Sara.
 “In Kenya, I loved the serenity of the Massai Mara and the smiles of the children.
 I was also amazed by the fact that within days in Ecuador, I went from this beautiful historical city to the mountains, then to the Amazon rainforest.
 I soaked in every single moment.”
-Sara added.
+Sara adds.

-As exciting as it was, it also made her realize what her priorities really are.
-In today’s society, money and work and crammed schedules tend to take over our lives.
+As exciting as it was, it made her realize what her priorities really are.
+In today’s society, money, work and crammed schedules tend to take over our lives.
 We constantly occupy ourselves with responsibilities meant to increase profit and material production.
 Relationships usually end up getting the short end of the stick.
 “It’s a daily struggle for me too, but I’m trying hard to focus on what’s important, who’s important, and just enjoying life’s simple pleasures.”

 Sometimes the things we desire the most just do not fit with our desired lifestyle.
 It is important to reassess our values and goals, and not lose sight of who we actually are in the process of achieving our dreams.
-“Eventually, I landed a job with the company that knew me, valued me, made me feel capable again.
+“Eventually, I landed a job with the company that knew me, valued me, and made me feel capable again.
 I spent the fall falling back into this new job, a position I know so well, all the while finding new things to learn, try and enjoy.”